MAiKo26/meta-backend-capstone/README.md

 ## Project Overview

 Welcome to the Little Lemon Restaurant Booking System!
-This project is the culmination of my work in the Meta Full Stack Course.
+This project is the culmination of my work in the Meta Back-End Developer Certificate.
 The main objective was to create a dynamic booking system for the Little Lemon restaurant website using Django and Django REST Framework.

 ## Key Features